Nathy-M/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creating a script that lists environmental variables
+ a script that lists all local variables and environmental variables and functions